joshualay/Notethread/Notethread v1.6 Journal.md

 For the sake of consistency I'm updating all (Private) categories; instead of just empty braces.

+Documentation has been neglected.
+Just updating that now.

 ## 13/06/2012

 Playing around with getting the NTTagListViewController displaying something.